 -Turn ALWAYS off, or unclip, any electric device you are using, before touching anything, the water, any of the items in the bath, or touching any of the part involved in the project;

--Use glows, not to get in contact with any of the chemicals or parts involved;
+-Use gloves, not to get in contact with any of the chemicals or parts involved;

 -Wear every appropriate safety gear.

--Do not ingest any of the components of the project :)
+-Do not ingest or smoke any of the components of the project :)